 1 to 3 DPO Symptoms: What to Expect and When to Test

 At 1 to 3 days past ovulation (DPO), it’s still quite early to tell if you are pregnant or not.
-While some women do experience symptoms a few days after conception, many women do not.
+While some women do experience symptoms a few days after conception, most women do not — and most of the changes you will experience are related to changes in sex hormones during the luteal phase, not pregnancy changes.
+It can be hard to tell the difference between 3 DPO symptoms and regular hormonal changes related to your cycle.

-Regardless of whether you are pregnant or not, your body and hormones will shift at 1 to 3 DPO, either due to early pregnancy or natural changes that happen during your menstrual cycle.
-As a result, you might experience physical signs and this post will explore what 1-3 DPO symptoms to expect and how to determine what each means (if anything).
+Regardless of whether you are pregnant or not, your body and hormones will shift at 1 to 3 DPO.
+As a result, you might experience physical signs associated with the higher progesterone levels in your body after ovulation.
+Let’s find out what signs and symptoms you may experience at 1-3 DPO and what they mean, if anything.

 What Happens to Your Body at 1-3 DPO?

 At 1 to 3 DPO, you are beginning the journey known as the “two-week wait” (TWW).
-This refers to the roughly 14 days it takes for the pregnancy hormone hCG to rise high enough to become detectable on a home pregnancy test.
-For the most accurate results, you shouldn’t take a pregnancy test until the TWW is up.
+This refers to the approximately two weeks it takes for the pregnancy hormone hCG to rise high enough to become detectable on a home urine pregnancy test.
+For the most accurate results, it’s not recommended to take a pregnancy test until the first day of your missed period.

-If you’re itching to take action, instead of taking a pregnancy test, you may want to consider tracking your hormonal changes with the Mira digital fertility tracker.
-Mira can help you identify rising levels of estrogen and progesterone during the TWW to give you some idea of whether or not you are pregnant.
-You can continue to track with Mira until you are able to take a pregnancy test after the TWW is up — and, if you are not pregnant, you can also use Mira to more accurately pinpoint your ovulation to get pregnant during your next cycle.
+If you’re itching to take action, instead of taking a pregnancy test, you may want to consider tracking your hormonal changes with the Mira fertility monitor.
+Mira can help you identify levels of E3G and PdG after implantation.
+You can continue to track with Mira until you are able to take a pregnancy test after the TWW is up — and, if you are not pregnant this cycle, you can also use Mira to accurately pinpoint your ovulation to get pregnant during your next cycle.

 What Pregnancy Symptoms Should You Be Feeling 1-3 Days Past Ovulation?